Accessibility and additional support

 Hearing or speech impairments

-If you’re deaf or have a hearing or speech impairment, whether it’s temporary or permanent, let us know.
-People with hearing or speech impairments could include those:
+If you are deaf or have a hearing or speech impairment, whether it’s temporary or permanent, let us know.
+Individuals with hearing or speech impairments could include:

-- who have a speech disorder.
+- those who have a speech disorder.
 For example, stuttering

 How we can help